Susros/NUesc/README.md

 ## Instruction

 There are four components: model, nuesc-pi, server, and webapp.
-The detail documentation for each component can be found in each folder.
+The *__detail documentation__* for each component can be found in each folder.
 The instructions for setup are as follows:

 * First train the machine learning model.
 There are two models: SVM and KNN.
 * Copy __nuesc-pi__ into Rasbperry Pi.
 * Copy trained model to __nuesc-pi__ folder on Raspberry Pi.
+Make sure to name the model file as *model.p*
 * Then, run the server from __server__ folder.
 * Finally, web application can be launched from __webapp__.